 Poached Salmon with Lemon Dill Sauce

-Aside from being healthy, salmon is a flavorful fish that offers many ways to enjoy it.
+Aside from being healthy, salmon is a flavorful fish that can be enjoyed in many ways.
 This poached salmon with lemon dill sauce recipe is one example of how versatile this fish can be.
-It allows you to enjoy the natural flavors of the fish, with a light and beautiful texture, while enhancing it with a delicious yet easy sauce.
+It allows you to enjoy the natural flavors of the fish, with a light, beautiful texture, while enhancing it with a delicious, easy-to-make sauce.

 Benefits of Poaching Salmon